DavidBM/useful-javascript/README.md

 <a name="favor-functional-programming-over-imperative-programming"></a>
 ### Favor functional programming over imperative programming
-Functional programming is a complex topic, but the little ads that JavaScript includes of it will help you to have better code.
+Functional programming is a complex topic, but the little adds that JavaScript includes of it will help you to have better code.
 Keep in mind that it requires a little change on the thinking way.
 Doing it "a la functional" will help you to automatically apply some rules in this document ([Like no side effects](avoid-side-effects)).

 **Bad:**
 ```javascript